Principles of Acoustics and Vibration (year one for part time)

 School of Science, Engineering and Environment

 The creation, control, and delivery of high-quality audio, are crucial elements of the rapidly expanding communication, media and entertainment industries.
 Help to build a better sounding world with a postgraduate degree in Audio Acoustics.

-Available with full and part-time study paths, the course is recommended for numerate science graduates, who wish to join the exciting sound and acoustics industry.
-The course is carefuly designed to nurture your specialist knowledge and shape your practical skill set, so you are ready to develop a career as a future leader in audio technology.
+Delivered in full and part-time study pathways, either on campus or online, we've designed the course to nurture your specialist knowledge ready to develop a career as a future leader in audio technology.

 - Study core topics including architectural acoustics, psychoacoustics, dynamics and vibration, computer modelling and measurement

 - Have the opportunity to study specialist modules in digital signal processing and advanced loudspeaker and microphone design

 - Benefit from extensive audio and acoustics facilities, including our world-class Anechoic chamber